Chapter 4 : Broomsticks + Trains

 I sat between Albus and Rose, who introduced me to the other two.

 “This here is Heather,” Rose said, pointing to an intense-looking girl.
 She was really short and had dip-dyed pixie cut hair.
 In her nose was a sparkling silver nose-stud, which twitched when she smiled.
 She gave me a firm handshake.

 “And this is Victoria,” Rose said, gesturing toward the girl in the corner.
-She was either dark skinned or was wickedly tan, and had long, straightened black-brown hair.
-She was wearing a thin layer of purple eyeliner, and as she shook my hand I noted her turquoise nail polish.
+She was either dark skinned or wickedly tan, and had long, straightened black-brown hair.
+It looked like she wearing a thin layer of purple eyeliner, and as she shook my hand I noted her turquoise nail polish.
+Ah, a fashionista.

 “Hi,” she said brightly, wriggling in between Victoria and Heather.
 “What’s your name?”